slateci/slate-client-server/resources/docs/client_manual.md

 ### cluster update

 Update one or more of the properties of a cluster with new values.
 A cluster's contact owning organization and list of geographical locations can be updated using this command.
-Additionally, this command can be used to update the Kubernetes configuration used to contact the cluster.
+Additionally, this command can be used (with the `-r` option) to update the Kubernetes configuration used to contact the cluster.
 This is useful if a cluster has moved to a different IP address, or has been destroyed and recreated but you wish to present it as logically the same within SLATE.

 Example: